swethareddyganta/SwethaReddyGanta/README.md

 ## 👩‍💻 About Me

-I'm Swetha — an AI Engineer who codes with logic, writes with feeling, and binge-watches with popcorn.
+I'm Swetha, an AI Engineer who codes with logic, writes with feeling, and binge-watches with popcorn.
 Graduated with a Master’s in AI from **SUNY Buffalo**, and currently **looking for full-time AI/ML opportunities**.

 ---